1031 Vermont Street - Lawrence - Kansas - 66044 - USA

 -Personal checks

 Items can only be returned if the manufacturer accepts returned merchandise.
 The item must be in its original box, and the item and box must be in the same condition as when they were sold.
 A restocking fee might be deducted from the refund given, depending on the manufacturer.
+Order(s) cancelled might be subject to a cancellation fee depending on the manufacturer or distributor.

 Chapter B: The Trains

-The H0 scale trains:
+The main H0 scale brands:

 Märklin

 Trix is also a German company, and has been in business for years.
-Late last century Märklin bought Trix, and now you can find a lot of Märklin engines being produced for DC 2-rail, and visa versa.
-It would be fair to state that Trix has become the DC 2-rail department of Märklin.
+Late last century Märklin bought Trix, and now you can find a lot of Märklin 3-rail locomotives being produced for 2-rail DC, and visa versa.
+These days you can pretty much look at Trix as the 2-rail DC line of Märklin.
 Again, the cars are easily converted from AC to DC or the other way around.
-Trix is also very well know for their N scale line, also called MiniTrix.
+And if you are looking for longer trains, a lot of times Trix has the same cars in its program as Märklin does but with different road numbers.

-The G scale trains:
+The main G scale brands:

 LGB

-is the manufacturer of choice when it comes to outside trains!
-Like LGB states in their literature: "LGB trains are not cheap.
-However, in view of its sturdiness and life span, it is altogether quite inexpensive".
-LGB has been manufacturing trains since 1968, but the LGB history goes back to 1881 when Ernst Paul Lehmann founded a small company, making toys.
+LGB has been manufacturing trains since 1968, but the LGB history goes back to 1881 when Ernst Paul Lehmann founded a small company making toys.
 LGB (Lehmann Gross Bahn) is made for young and old.
 It's easy to put them on the track, they run for a long time even if it's in the sun, rain or snow.
 The LGB track is made out of brass, and it holds up even in the extreme Kansas climate.
 In 2006 LGB introduced a new line of nickel plated track.
 I personally have not used it yet, but it looks beautiful.
 Recently LGB has stepped into the digital world which has added another dimension.

 Märklin also produces large scale trains.
 This scale would be the true 1 scale.
 They are very nice pieces mainly reserved for the connoisseur.
 They are not cheap, but the details are absolutely stunning.

-The N scale trains:
+The main N scale brand:

 Trix

 makes N scale trains under the name MiniTrix.
-Please refer to the H0 section for more information on (Mini)Trix.
+Please refer to the H0 section for more information on Trix.
 At this time I do not actively stock N scale, but I am able to order it at any time.
 I'd be happy to give you advice on prototype, prices, and other general questions.

-The Z scale trains:
+The main Z scale brand:

 The only Z scale I carry is made by Märklin.
 Z scale is not for people with bad eyes.
 Not only will you have difficulties putting the trains on the track, you will miss all the very fine detailing and lettering.
-My eyesight is what the doctors call "almost perfect" for someone in his forties, but I have to use a magnifying glass at times to read what is printed on the sides of the rolling stock.
-Z scale is the perfect match for people that do not have a lot of room, or if you just want something completely different.
-A small layout is in the works at ToToTrains.
+Personally I need fairly strong reading glasses but I'm still able to do repairs (but only 1 locomotive per day).

 Chapter C: My Story